kubevela/kubevela.github.io/docs/reference/addons/nginx-ingress-controller.md

 ## Setup with Specified Service Type

 There are three service types for this addon which aligned with Kubernetes service, they're `ClusterIP`, `NodePort` and `LoadBalancer`.
-By default the service type is ClusterIP for security.
+By default, the service type is ClusterIP for security.

 - `LoadBalancer` type requires your cluster has cloud LoadBalancer available.
     ```shell script